karthikhosur/italtoken/whitepaper.md

     N[Blockchain Record] -->|Contains| O[Wallet Address Only]
 ```

-The ITAL token platform prioritizes user privacy by adopting a more secure and user-centric approach compared to traditional job-seeking systems.
+The ITAL token system on CVmine prioritizes user privacy by adopting a more secure and user-centric approach compared to traditional job-seeking systems.
 Instead of exposing sensitive personal information, the CVmine platform allows users to interact through pseudonymous wallet addresses.
 This ensures that individuals can earn rewards and participate in the ecosystem without fully revealing their identity or personal data.
 Users have complete control over what information they choose to share, and rewards for platform activity do not require full profile visibility.

 The CVmine transaction ledger maintains privacy by associating activities with pseudonymous identifiers rather than directly linking to personally identifiable information.
 When transactions are settled to the blockchain, only the wallet addresses and token amounts are recorded, maintaining user privacy at the blockchain level.

-Despite this commitment to privacy, the platform maintains regulatory compliance by implementing Know Your Customer (KYC) procedures specifically for token withdrawal, ensuring both security and adherence to legal standards.
+Despite this commitment to privacy, the CVmine platform maintains regulatory compliance by implementing Know Your Customer (KYC) procedures specifically for token withdrawal, ensuring both security and adherence to legal standards.

 ## 9. Calculations